-This policy will be reviewed by the SENCO annually in collaboration with he SLT.
+This policy will be reviewed by the Headteacher annually.
 It will also be updated when any new legislation, requirements or changes in procedure occur during the year.

 It will be approved by the full governing board.

 14. Links with other policies and documents